List on Bids44 →

 Common Scams to Watch For (India 2026)

 Stolen Bike with Forged RC.
-This is a serious one, especially for popular models.
-Always verify the bike’s chassis and engine numbers against the Registration Certificate (RC) and cross-reference them on the Parivahan app.
-If the numbers don’t match exactly, or if the RC looks suspicious, walk away.
-The consequences of buying a stolen vehicle are severe.
+This is a serious one for premium bikes.
+The seller shows you a genuine-looking RC, but the bike itself is stolen.
+Always verify the chassis and engine numbers on the bike match the RC, and then cross-check them on the Parivahan app (Vaahan portal).
+If the numbers don’t match, or if the app shows a different owner or status, back off.

 Non-Matching Insurance / Zero Claim Bonus Discrepancy.
-Ask for the bike’s insurance history.
-If the seller claims a “zero depreciation” policy or “no claims bonus” but the bike shows signs of major repair, it’s a red flag.
-They might be hiding past accident claims to inflate the value.
+Ask for the bike’s insurance papers.
+If the insurance is about to expire, or if the seller claims a “zero claim bonus” but the bike shows signs of major repairs, it could mean undisclosed accident claims.
+A quick check with the insurance provider (if you have policy details) can reveal past claims.

 Seller’s Guide — How to Maximize Your Yamaha FZ-S V4 Resale